SLLSFW8A June 2024 – December 2024 TCAN1472-Q1

 TCAN1472-Q1 CAN Network: Star topologyFigure 7-1 CAN Network: Star topology

 Recessive-to-dominant signal edge is usually clean and driven by the transmitter.
-Transmitter output impedance of CAN transceiver is approximately 50Ω and matches to the network characteristic impedance.
 For a regular CAN FD transceiver, dominant-to-recessive edge is when the driver output impedance goes to approximately 60kΩ and signal reflected back experiences impedance mismatch which causes ringing.
 TCAN1472-Q1 resolves this issue by TX-based Signal improvement capability (SIC).
-The device continues to drive the bus recessive until tSIC_TX_base so that reflections die down and recessive bit is clean at sampling point.
+The device continues to drive the bus recessive until tSIC_TX_base, so the reflections die down and the recessive bit is clean at sampling point.
 In the active recessive phase, transmitter output impedance is low (approximately 100Ω).
 After this phase is over and device goes to passive recessive phase, driver output impedance goes to high-Z. This phenomenon is explained with Figure 7-2.

-For more information on the TI signal improvement technology, and how it compares with similar devices in market, please refer to the white paper How Signal Improvement Capability Unlocks the Real Potential of CAN-FD Transceivers.
+For more information on the TI signal improvement technology and the compares with similar devices in market, please refer to the white paper How Signal Improvement Capability Unlocks the Real Potential of CAN-FD Transceivers.